hdShang/arxiv-daily/docs/cs-CL/2025-09-05/papers/250904753v1-a-study-of-large-language-models-for-patient-information-extraction-.md

 ---
 layout: default
-title: A Study of Large Language Models for Patient Information Extraction: Model Architecture, Fine-Tuning Strategy, and Multi-task Instruction Tuning
+title: "A Study of Large Language Models for Patient Information Extraction: Model Architecture, Fine-Tuning Strategy, and Multi-task Instruction Tuning"
 ---

 # A Study of Large Language Models for Patient Information Extraction: Model Architecture, Fine-Tuning Strategy, and Multi-task Instruction Tuning